maxstothart/homescripts/README.md

 They are all mounted via systemd scripts. rclone is mounted first followed by the mergerfs mount.

 My media starts up items in order:
-1) [rclone service](https://github.com/animosity22/homescripts/blob/master/systemd/rclone.service) This is a standard rclone mount, the post execution command allows for the caching of the file structure in a single systemd file that simplies the process.
+1) [rclone-movies service](https://github.com/animosity22/homescripts/blob/master/systemd/rclone-movies.service) This is a standard rclone mount, the post execution command allows for the caching of the file structure in a single systemd file that simplies the process.

+2) [rclone-tv service](https://github.com/animosity22/homescripts/blob/master/systemd/rclone-tv.service) This is a standard rclone mount, the post execution command allows for the caching of the file structure in a single systemd file that simplies the process.

-2) [mergerfs service](https://github.com/animosity22/homescripts/blob/master/systemd/media.service) This needs to be named the same as the mount point for the mount to work properly.
+3) [mergerfs service](https://github.com/animosity22/homescripts/blob/master/systemd/media.service) This needs to be named the same as the mount point for the mount to work properly.
 I use `/media` so the file is named accordingly.

 ### mergerfs configuration